techfromsage/aspire-moodle-integration/2.4/README.md

 This software provides a "block" for Moodle that can be added to the course page in Moodle.
 The block will display available reading lists in Talis Aspire for that course.

+If you are looking for the Moodle Activity Module for Talis Reading Lists, you should [look here...](https://github.com/talis/aspire-moodle-integration/tree/master/2.x-activity-module/mod/aspirelists)

 ## Benefits

   * Easy integration of Talis Aspire reading lists into your Moodle installation